Hagar202/Hagar202/README.md

 # Hi, I'm Hagar Soliman 👋

-Artificial Intelligence Engineer focused on Machine Learning, Deep Learning, Computer Vision, and Natural Language Processing.
+Artificial Intelligence Engineer specializing in Machine Learning, Deep Learning, Computer Vision, and Generative AI.

 I enjoy building AI applications that solve practical problems, from computer vision systems to predictive models and NLP applications.
 Most of my work is done with Python, and I like turning research ideas into usable software.